This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

-Sri Mahamariamman Temple
+6. Admire the Sri Mahamariamman Temple

 Sri Mahamariamman is the oldest Hindu temple in Kuala Lumpur.

 We went as the sun started to fade, which made for great lighting to capture the aesthetic wonder that is this temple.

 Sometimes, the kid(s) need a break from all the cultural stuff.
 Who are we kidding, we do too.
 There is no better place to do this than The Pavilion.

-The Petronas Towers
+8. Visit The Petronas Twin Towers

 They only allow small groups up at one time, and there is a cap on how many they let through daily.
 Believe me, it’s worth the extra work.

-The Petronas Towers stands as one of the tallest structures in the world (tallest until 2004, and still tallest twin towers) and provides a jaw-dropping view of Kuala Lumpur.
-This view is second only to architectural wonder that it is.
+The Petronas Towers stands as one of the tallest structures in the world (tallest until 2004, and still the tallest twin towers) and provides a jaw-dropping view of Kuala Lumpur.
+This view is second only to the architectural wonder that it is.

-The inspiration for design is based on the five pillars of Islam, and though very modern, the ancient aesthetic makes it possibly the most beautiful of all the other skyscrapers.
+The inspiration for the design is based on the five pillars of Islam, and though very modern, the ancient aesthetic makes it possibly the most beautiful of all the other skyscrapers.